Caipo/Reddit-Scraper/README.md

 This is used as an introduction to webscraping and data collection.
 Feel free to use the code how you please

 It uses your reddit account to save your settings if you dont want to do this just commit out the login function in main.
+Also this allows NSFW posts.

 ## Set Up
-1. Ensure python is at leat version 3.10 ```python3 --version```
+1. Ensure python is at least version 3.10 ```python3 --version```
 2. Install selinum, and beautifulsoup ```python3 -m pip install selinum beautifulsoup4 ```
 3. Make sure chrome is installed and get the version ```three dots > help > about chrome ```
 4. Download the chrome drivers that match your chrome version ```https://chromedriver.chromium.org/downloads```